Easy Recipe For Quinoa Salad

 How to Cook Quinoa

 Remember how we said how challenging saying the word Quinoa can be?
 Well, actually making Quinoa is one of the easiest grains to cook.
 Hallelujah!
-I personally like to cook my quinoa the day before I'm making the salad because I like my quinoa cold but each to their own.
+Also, I love the nutty flavor of quinoa.
+I personally like to cook my quinoa the day before I'm making the salad because I like my quinoa cold, but each to their own.
 (No judgment here!)
 Quinoa cold is easier to mix with veggies, especially if you want your veggies nice and crisp and not mushy from hot quinoa.
+For this recipe, I used white quinoa because I like fluffy quinoa, and white quinoa seems to be more fluffy.

-And even more great news, you can keep cooked quinoa in the refrigerator for up to one week… but I would keep my eye on just to be sure.
+And even more great news: you can keep cooked quinoa in the refrigerator for up to one week… but I would keep my eye on it just to be sure.

-Here are my tips for cooking perfect quinoa every single time!
+Here are my tips for cooking the perfect quinoa every single time!

-If you have the time, I recommend soaking the quinoa for 24 hours in filtered water first.
-All you have to do is put your quinoa in a bowl or a jar, add water, cover it and place in the fridge for 24 hours.
-This help removes phytic acid, which inhibits the absorption of minerals.
+If you have the time, for best results I recommend soaking the quinoa in filtered water for 24 hours first.
+All you have to do is put your quinoa in a bowl or a jar, add water, cover it, and place it in the fridge for 24 hours.
+This helps remove phytic acid, which inhibits the absorption of minerals.

-cover on it and leave in the fridge for 24 h.
-If you are not interested in this additional step or don’t have the time then at the very least I recommend rinsing it–no one likes their food to taste soapy.
+cover on it and leave in the fridge for 24 hours.
+If you are not interested in this additional step or don’t have the time, then at the very least, I recommend rinsing it–no one likes their food to taste soapy.

 When cooking your quinoa, you are going to need 2 cups of liquid per one cup of quinoa.
 I like to add some veggie bullion to my liquid as well.
 Better yet, if you have some bone broth, this is the time to put it to good use!
 Bone broth makes quinoa taste even more delicious while adding even more nutritious (as if that was even possible).